akshayrivers/akshayrivers/README.md

-- 👋 Hi, I’m @akshayrivers
+- 👋 Hi, I’m @vinod akshat
 - 🎩 I’m interested in learning new technologies
 - 🧑‍💻 I’m currently learning Java
 - 💞️ I’m looking for advice and suggestions on building projects